openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 In addition to implement the abstraction layer APIs, a runtime shall provide iniitial enclave memory layout information to the EMM during early initialization phase of the enclave.
-The memory manager must be initialized in first ECALL (ECMD_INIT_ENCLAVE in Intel SGX SDK) before any other clients can use it.
+The memory manager must be initialized in the first ECALL (ECMD_INIT_ENCLAVE in Intel SGX SDK) before any other clients can use it.
 Therefore, code and data of the memory manager will be part of initial enclave image that are loaded with EADD before EINIT, and as a part of the trusted runtime.

-The trusted runtime should enumerate all initial committed regions (code, data, heap, stack, TCS, SSA), and call the EMM internal APIs to setup initial entries in the EMA list to track existing regions and mark some of them not modifiable by EMM public APIs.
-Runtime also ensures there is enough reserved space on heap for EMM to create the initial EMA list and the entries.
+The trusted runtime should enumerate all initial committed regions (code, data, heap, stack, TCS, and SSA), and call the EMM internal APIs to set up initial entries in the EMA list to track existing regions and mark some of them as not modifiable by EMM public APIs.
+The runtime also ensures there is enough reserved space on the heap for EMM to create the initial EMA list and the entries.
 Once initialized, the memory manager can reserve its own space for future expansion of the EMA list, and special EMAs to hold EMA objects.
 To keep it simple, the expansion can be done eagerly: commit